Trigger Video Mobile

 MRC Vocational Rehabilitation Program

 MRC’s Vocational Rehabilitation Program assists individuals with disabilities obtain and maintain employment.
-This includeS identifying job goals based on individual interests and aptitudes, providing funds for college and vocational training, assessing worksite accommodations and educating an employer about the Americans With Disabilities Act.
+This includes identifying job goals based on individual interests and aptitudes, providing funds for college and vocational training, assessing worksite accommodations and educating an employer about the Americans With Disabilities Act.

 Learn More »